 Low-dose progesterone-only pills are also 92% effective with typical use.
 Brand names of synthetic progesterone-only pills include:

-However, it’s critical that women understand that up to 40% of women who take the minipill will continue to ovulate.
-The minipill prevents pregnancy by making the uterus inhospitable to implantation.
+Doctors often prescribe the minipill for women who are breastfeeding or are in perimenopause; it is also safe for women who cannot tolerate synthetic estrogens.
+In addition, up to 40% of women who take the minipill will continue to ovulate and it prevents pregnancy by making the uterus inhospitable to implantation.

-Women who are over 35, who smoke, or have a family or personal history of blood clots should steer clear of synthetic estrogens.
-But the minipill may be safe for women with these risk factors to use to prevent pregnancy and regulate hormones
+Women who are over 35, who smoke, or who have a family or personal history of blood clots should steer clear of synthetic estrogens.
+The minipill may be safe for women with these risk factors to use to prevent pregnancy and regulate hormones

 The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.